Even little changes can make a difference.

 First and foremost, it's about our survival if you see the big picture.
 And second, because it is business.

-Speaking of the first, the economic activities on which life depends have a vital impact on the planet and its resources.
+Speaking of the first, the economic activities on which life depends significantly impact the planet and its resources.
 Keeping the business as it is may result in extensive environmental and socioeconomic consequences.

 There are many growing constraints that any ambitious company will confront, like systems of laws and norms and pressure from customers and investors, all at once.